ansys/pysystem-coupling/README.rst

 The System Coupling API is exposed to PySystemCoupling in two forms:

 * A documented interface based on concrete Python classes, following Pythonic conventions
-* A dynamic inteface, undocumented in PySystemCoupling, that replicates the native System Coupling API
+* A dynamic interface, undocumented in PySystemCoupling, that replicates the native System Coupling API

 Both forms are strongly related to each other.
 A key difference in the Pythonic API is that naming is adjusted, in a generally predictable manner, to follow Python conventions.
 If you are already